2017 Denver Broncos season: Week 8: at Kansas City Chiefs

+This was Jamaal Charles' first game against the Chiefs, for whom he played the first nine seasons of his career.

 Week 9: at Philadelphia Eagles

 The Broncos' defense, who were the only defensive unit who had not allowed any rushing touchdowns, surrendered three rushing touchdowns, and Eagles' quarterback Carson Wentz threw four touchdown passes, in a 51–23 rout of the Broncos.
 The defense surrendered 50+ points for the first time since 2010, and backup quarterback Brock Osweiler, starting in place of an ineffective Trevor Siemian, threw two interceptions and nearly threw three more.
 The Broncos did not reach the end zone until the fourth quarter, when wide receiver Demaryius Thomas scored his first touchdown of the season – on a 1-yard pass from Osweiler, and linebacker Brandon Marshall returned a fumble 19 yards for a touchdown.
 Both touchdowns occurred when the game had already been decided in the Eagles' favor.

 Week 10: vs. New England Patriots

 The Broncos' defense forced a three-and-out on the Patriots' first offensive drive, however, it was all downhill for the Broncos after that.
 The Patriots capitalized on four blunders by the Broncos' special teams.
 First, Isaiah McKenzie muffed a punt, giving the Patriots a short field.
 Then, Patriots' return specialist Dion Lewis returned a kickoff 103 yards for a touchdown.
 The Patriots also blocked a punt, and a defensive penalty on a Patriots' punt resulted in a first down as well as another touchdown.
 Patriots' quarterback Tom Brady threw for 266 yards and three touchdown passes.
 Offensively, the Broncos had to settle for three Brandon McManus field goals and achieved only one touchdown – a 7-yard pass from Brock Osweiler to wide receiver Demaryius Thomas.